 • Cook the bacon.
 Preheat the oven to 400°F (200°C).
 Add the bacon slices to a parchment-lined baking tray and cook for 15 to 18 minutes, or until crispy.
 Remove the bacon from the oven and transfer it to a paper towel-lined plate to dry and cool.

-• To make the dressing, add the mayonnaise and yogurt to a small bowl and stir together.
+• Make the dressing.
+Add the mayonnaise and yogurt to a small bowl and stir together.

-• Pour the dressing on top of the broccoli salad and toss to combine.
+• Toss to combine.
+Pour the dressing on top of the broccoli salad and toss to combine.

 Lisa’s Tips